codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 info: [nodecg/lib/server] NodeCG running on http://localhost:9090</pre>

-Now you can open the NodeCG dashboard under <http://localhost:9090>.
+Now you can open the NodeCG dashboard (by default) under <http://localhost:9090>.

 ## Step 3: Log in to nodecg-io